 About

-Nicolás Lell Benavides’ music has been praised for finding “…a way to sketch complete characters in swift sure lines…” (Anne Midgette, Washington Post) and cooking up a “jaunty score [with] touches of cabaret, musical theater and Latin dance.”
-(Tim Smith, OPERA NEWS).
-He is a 2024-25 Guggenheim Fellow and has received commissions from groups like The New York Philharmonic/The Juilliard School, the LA Philharmonic with Gustavo Dudamel, Eighth Blackbird, New Century Chamber Orchestra with Daniel Hope, SFCM Orchestra with Edwin Outwater, West Edge Opera, Washington National Opera, The Glimmerglass Festival, Music of Remembrance, Left Coast Chamber Ensemble, Fry Street Quartet, Friction Quartet, Brightwork newmusic, and Khemia Ensemble.
+Nicolás Lell Benavides’ music has been praised for being “resourceful and wonderfully eclectic” (Joshua Kosman, On a Pacific Aisle) and “dramatically tight and musically transporting” (SF Chronicle).
+He was a 2024-25 Guggenheim Fellow and has received commissions from groups like The New York Philharmonic/The Juilliard School, the LA Philharmonic with Gustavo Dudamel, The San Francisco Girls Chorus, Eighth Blackbird, New Century Chamber Orchestra with Daniel Hope, SFCM Orchestra with Edwin Outwater, West Edge Opera, Washington National Opera, The Glimmerglass Festival, Music of Remembrance, Left Coast Chamber Ensemble, SOLI Chamber Ensemble with mezzo-soprano Kelley O’Connor, Fry Street Quartet, Friction Quartet, Brightwork newmusic, and Khemia Ensemble.
 His music has received support from organizations such as the American Composers Forum, The Barlow Endowment, New Music USA, Opera America, the Alice M. Ditson Fund, and the National Endowment for the Arts.
+He was most recently the 2025-26 Composer-in-Residence with the Grammy winning San Francisco Girls Chorus, and also a 2025-26 visiting artist as part of Santa Clara University’s Sinatra Chair in the Performing Arts.

-He recently premiered Querencia with the New York Philharmonic and The Juilliard School Pre-College program, with support from the American Composers Forum as part of Composing Inclusion.
+Notable premieres include ¡AGUAS! for Gustavo Dudamel and the LA Phil with filmmaker Alejandro González Iñárritu; Querencia with the New York Philharmonic and The Juilliard School Pre-College program, with support from the American Composers Forum; a new song cycle with the LA Phil based on Neruda’s poetry (Sueño en mi sueño) for oboist Anne Marie Gabriele and tenor Joshua Blue (commissioned by Elizabeth and Justus Schlichting); and an opera about Dolores Huerta (libretto Marella Martin Koch), commissioned by West Edge Opera, San Diego Opera, The BroadStage, and Opera Southwest.
 He was a fellow at the Eighth Blackbird Creative Lab and the Gabriela Lena Frank Creative Academy of Music, where he was part of the Composing Earth initiative.
 Nicolás was the first ever Young Artist Composer in Residence at The Glimmerglass Festival and has been a fellow at the Del Mar International Composers Symposium.
-His music has been heard all over the United States, including in Carnegie Hall’s Weill Recital Hall, and as part of the California Festival with New Century Chamber Orchestra and The San Francisco Girls Chorus.
 He was the first featured composer/conductor with the San Diego Symphony’s Currents Series in the new Jacobs Center.
+His first opera, Pepito, was commissioned by Washington National Opera, with libretto by Marella Martin Koch.
+He and Marella also premiered a new opera, Tres minutos, with Music of Remembrance in 2022 with generous support from the National Endowment for the Arts.

 Nicolás has studied at Santa Clara University, the San Francisco Conservatory of Music, and at the University of Southern California Thornton School of Music.